different-ai/file-organizer-2000/README.md

 ![image](https://github.com/different-ai/file-organizer-2000/assets/11430621/f9fd716f-6ada-45c4-bd59-a4efcd79b0e5)

+See plugin settings to customize the changes AI Inbox applies to your files.

 ### B. or Get suggestions and choose what to apply with AI Assistant View

 1. Click on the Assistant View Icon or set up the "Show Assistant" hotkey to open the Sidebar